Biqydu/biq_alta_park/README.md

 ## Installation

-1. Place the yMap file into your server's `resources` folder.
+1. Place the resource folder into your server's `resources` folder.
 2. Add `ensure biq_alta_park` to your `server.cfg`.
 3. Start your server and enjoy the map!